NewsAppsUMD/first-llm-classifier-umd/docs/structured-responses.md

     return answer
 ```

 Now, ask it for a team that's not in one of those leagues.
 You should get an error.
+Replace the team list and loop at the bottom with this:

 ```python
 classify_team("Minnesota Wild")
 ```

+And re-run `python classifier.py`

 ```python
 ---------------------------------------------------------------------------